open-front-end/openfrontend/docs/admins/advanced_admin_guide.md

 In a multi-project configuration, the enabled project APIs can also be reduced to a subset of those APIs only needed for the functions required.

-If a project is only deploying TKFE, and not administering GCP resources via the TKFE portal, only the following APIs need to be enabled:
+If a project is only deploying the Open Front End, and not provisioning GCP resources via the Open Front End, only the following APIs need to be enabled:

 ```Text
  Compute Engine API